mlco2/codecarbon/docs/edit/output.rst

 ======

-The package has an in-built logger that logs data into a CSV file named ``emissions.csv`` in the ``output_dir``, provided as an input parameter [defaults to current directory], for each experiment tracked across projects.
+The package has an in-built logger that logs data into a CSV file named ``emissions.csv`` in the ``output_dir``, provided as an input parameter (defaults to the current directory), for each experiment tracked across projects.

-.. list-table:: Data Fields Logged for each Experiment
+.. list-table:: Data Fields Logged for Each Experiment
    :widths: 20 80
    :align: center
    :header-rows: 1